cntrump/hugo-notepadium/archetypes/default.md

 toc = true
 comments = false
 justify = false  # text-align: justify;
-license = ""  # CC License
-draft = true
+single = false  # display as a single page, hide navigation on bottom, like as about page. license = ""  # CC License draft = true
 +++